Tony Tuckson: Work and exhibitions

 Tuckson admired the work of Picasso, Matisse, Klee and Cézanne, and in 1949 was greatly influenced by R. M. Berndt's collection of Aboriginal art from Arnhem Land.

 He began exhibiting his own paintings with the Society of Artists and the Contemporary Art Society of Australia, but between 1954 and 1962, he exhibited only nine paintings.

 Until 1958 he was a School of Paris painter of figures, heads, still lifes and interiors.
-However, his later paintings were abstracts, and he was quickly recognized as one of Australia's few superlative abstract expressionists.
+However, his later paintings were abstracts, and he was quickly recognised as one of Australia's few superlative abstract expressionists.
 His work has been compared favourably with that of Jackson Pollock.

 His first solo exhibition was at Watters Gallery, Sydney, in 1972, presenting 64 paintings, most from the period 1958 to 1965.
 A further exhibition of 22 new works took place in 1973.
 The Association of Galleries of New South Wales held a memorial exhibition of his work in 1976.

 An exhibition with the title Tuckson: Themes and Variations was mounted by Terence Maloon in Melbourne in 1989, and several of his paintings are now on permanent display at the National Gallery of Australia.